Logarithms and Square Roots of Real Matrices: Jordan Decomposition and the Real Jordan Form

 To prove this fact, observe that if $V$ has dimension $n$, then the set of linear maps from $V$ to $V$ has dimension $n^2$.
 Therefore any $n^2 + 1$ linear maps must be linearly dependent, so

 are linearly dependent linear maps and there is a nonzero polynomial, $q(X)$, of degree at most $n^2$ so that $q(f)(v) = 0$ for all $v\in V$.
-(In fact, by the {\it Cayley-Hamilton Theorem\/}, the characteristic polynomial, $q_f(X) = \det(X\,\id - f)$, of $f$ annihilates $V$, so there is some annihilating polynomial of degree at most $n$.)
-By abuse of language, if $q(X)$ annihilates $V_f$, we also say that $q(X)$ annhilates $V$.
+(In fact, by the {\it Cayley-Hamilton Theorem\/}, the characteristic polynomial, $q_f(X) = \det(X\,\id - f)$, of $f$ annihilates $V_f$, so there is some annihilating polynomial of degree at most $n$.)
+By abuse of language (and notation), if $q(X)$ annihilates $V_f$, we also say that $q(X)$ annihilates $V$.

-Now, the set of annihilating polynomials of $V$ forms a principlal ideal in $\complex[X]$, which means that there is a unique monic polynomial of minimal degree, $p_f$, annihilating $V$ and every other polynomial annihilating $V$ is a multiple of $p_f$.
+The set of annihilating polynomials of $V$ forms a principlal ideal in $\complex[X]$, which means that there is a unique monic polynomial of minimal degree, $p_f$, annihilating $V$ and every other polynomial annihilating $V$ is a multiple of $p_f$.
 We call this minimal monic polynomial annihilating $V$ the {\it minimal polynomial\/} of $f$.

 The fact that $V$ is annihilated by some polynomial in $\complex[X]$ makes $V_f$ a {\it torsion\/} $\complex[X]$-module.
 Furthermore, the ring $\complex[X]$ has the property that every ideal is a {\it principal ideal domain\/}, abbreviated PID (this means that every ideal is generated by a single polynomial which can be chosen to be monic and of smallest degree).
 The ring $\reals[X]$ is also a PID.
 In fact, the ring $k[X]$ is a PID for any field, $k$.
 But then, we can apply some powerful results about the structure of finitely generated torsion modules over a PID to $V_f$ and obtain various decompositions of $V$ into subspaces which yield useful normal forms for $f$, in particular, the Jordan form.